 Yes, you’ll get your own planner to figure out your weekly block schedule.
 But you might want to know what goes where first.

 I’ve got good news and bad news when it comes to focus blocks.
-The bad news is that most people get at most three per day.
+The bad news is that most people have a hard time creating and using more than three per day because of distractions, interruptions, daily routines, and a lack of intention.
 The good news is that you can get a lot done with three blocks per day, and accepting the constraint will make your life a lot easier and happier.

-Okay, I have one other bit of bad news: my experience of working with and teaching hundreds of people shows that most people don’t have a free focus block to work on the projects they most want to.
-Their schedules are incoherent and they’re trying to do their creative work after they’ve done other kinds of work either all day or first thing.
+Okay, I have one other bit of bad news: my experience of working with and teaching thousands of people shows that most people don’t have a free focus block to work on the projects they most want to.
+Their schedules look more like Swiss cheese, and they’re trying to do their creative work after they’ve done other kinds of work either all day or first thing.

 Focus blocks fuel your highest-value deep work.
 No focus blocks, no finished deep work.
 It’s really that simple.
 (Tweet this.)